dhis2-metadata/RMNCAH_EMONC/docs/rmncah_emonc-design.md

 Intended users may include:

-- **Maternal and Newborn Health (MNH) and EmONC programme managers (national and sub-national):
+- **Maternal and Newborn Health (MNH) and EmONC programme managers (national and sub-national)**:
-    **Data users responsible for reviewing and interpreting EmONC indicators to monitor performance, identify gaps in service delivery, and guide planning and resource allocation.
+    Data users responsible for reviewing and interpreting EmONC indicators to monitor performance, identify gaps in service delivery, and guide planning and resource allocation.
 They use the EmONC dashboards for evidence-based decision-making, supervision, and performance review.
-- **Health Management Information System (HMIS) and Monitoring & Evaluation (M&E) officers:
+- **Health Management Information System (HMIS) and Monitoring & Evaluation (M&E) officers**:
-    **Users who oversee data collection, aggregation, validation, and reporting processes for EmONC indicators within the national health information system.
+    Users who oversee data collection, aggregation, validation, and reporting processes for EmONC indicators within the national health information system.
 They ensure data quality, completeness, and consistency across reporting facilities and coordinate feedback mechanisms to improve routine reporting.
-- **System administrators and DHIS2 focal points:
+- **System administrators and DHIS2 focal points**:
-    **Technical users responsible for configuring, maintaining, and adapting the EmONC module within DHIS2.
+    Technical users responsible for configuring, maintaining, and adapting the EmONC module within DHIS2.
 They manage user roles and permissions, update metadata, ensure alignment with other DHIS2 health domains, and provide support and troubleshooting for end users.
-- **Facility-level staff and supervisors:
+- **Facility-level staff and supervisors**:
-    **Health workers or supervisors at facilities who report EmONC data on a quarterly or biannual basis using DHIS2 aggregate data sets.
+    Health workers or supervisors at facilities who report EmONC data on a quarterly or biannual basis using DHIS2 aggregate data sets.
 Depending on the national workflow, data may be entered directly into DHIS2 or consolidated from paper-based forms reflecting the EmONC Light Assessment Tool.
-- **Implementing and technical partners:
+- **Implementing and technical partners**:
-    **Organizations supporting Ministries of Health in EmONC and MNH programme implementation, digital health, or data systems strengthening.
+    Organizations supporting Ministries of Health in EmONC and MNH programme implementation, digital health, or data systems strengthening.
 These partners may provide capacity building, facilitate system adaptation and rollout, and support data analysis and use for programme improvement.

 ### Design structure

 The **DHIS2 EmONC Aggregate Toolkit** is composed of two main components that together enable comprehensive monitoring of emergency obstetric and newborn care (EmONC) service readiness and performance:

-1.  **Dashboards and Indicators
+1.  **Dashboards and Indicators**
-    **The toolkit includes **four dashboards**, organized into two major groups according to their intended level of use:
+    The toolkit includes **four dashboards**, organized into two major groups according to their intended level of use:
-    - **Health Facility Dashboards
+    - **Health Facility Dashboards**
-        **These dashboards are accessible to health facilities according to the level of EmONC services they provide.
+        These dashboards are accessible to health facilities according to the level of EmONC services they provide.
 Each presents relevant indicators derived from the EmONC Light Assessment Tool (LAT) and supports facility-level monitoring, supervision, and quality improvement.
         1.  **BEmONC Dashboard:** For facilities providing **Basic Emergency Obstetric and Newborn Care**, focusing on the availability and functionality of essential drugs, supplies, equipment, human resources, and basic signal functions.
         2.  **CEmONC Dashboard:** For facilities providing **Comprehensive Emergency Obstetric and Newborn Care**, including surgical and blood transfusion capacity, with corresponding readiness and performance indicators.
         3.  **IEmONC Dashboard:** For **Intermediate or referral-level facilities** that offer advanced maternal and newborn care beyond comprehensive level, focusing on specialized services and system performance.
-    - **B. Subnational and National Dashboard
+    - **B. Subnational and National Dashboard**
-        **This dashboard is designed for **district, regional, and national programme managers**.
+        This dashboard is designed for **district, regional, and national programme managers**.
 It aggregates data across facilities and administrative units to provide an overview of system readiness, utilization, outcomes, and referral performance.
 It supports strategic planning, prioritization of resources, and monitoring of EmONC coverage and quality across the national network of facilities.
         All dashboards are powered by **core indicators** aligned with the **EmONC Light Assessment Tool (LAT)** domains.
 Indicators are grouped by thematic area—readiness, signal functions, utilization and outcomes, and referral systems—to support targeted analysis and data-driven decision-making at each level of the health system.

-2.  **Aggregate Data Set
+2.  **Aggregate Data Set**
-    **The configuration includes a **single aggregate data set – the EmONC Light Assessment Tool (LAT)** – which mirrors the structure and content of the UNFPA LAT instrument.
+    The configuration includes a **single aggregate data set – the EmONC Light Assessment Tool (LAT)** – which mirrors the structure and content of the UNFPA LAT instrument.
 This dataset captures all the key domains for EmONC monitoring, including:
     - Facility readiness and availability of drugs, supplies, equipment, and infrastructure
     - Deliveries, maternal and newborn complications, and outcomes
     - Performance of signal functions